StydeNet/html/README.md

 #### checkboxes

-Generate a collection of checkboxes
+Generate a collection of checkboxes:

 ```php
 $options = [